meditationstuff/protocol_1/long_covid_jhana.md

 Titration, just to the edge.
 You'll accidentally go past at first, too far at first, too much at first, that won't work, then back, then just a little (you won't know how at first), then just a little, there's the edge, that's not too much, learning occurs, there.

-## Tower-of-hanoi parallelizable safe reversibilities
+## tower-of-hanoi parallelizable safe reversibilities

 Apologies if I generate some insight porn here but it ends up not being the best way to look at this.
 There's lots of lindy (time-tested) material out there.